imagobea/2021-q3-chainlink-hackathon/README.md

 0x72e7be3659d3f593a7f3530b0c138e5308b8cb4e99ae8a4b5e47ab5b2e5c16fd.
 ```

-*The average temperature at Cumbre Vieja volcano is 12.2°C.*
+*At the time of making the request, the average temperature at Cumbre Vieja volcano was 12.2°C.*

 | Source | T(°C) | Observation dt (GMT) |
 | --- | --- | --- |
 | Accuweather | 16.0 |  Thursday, 2 December 2021 06:37:00 |
 | Openweather | 8.49 |  Thursday, 2 December 2021 06:54:18 |

-Use `requestIdRequestParams` to query the geoposition.
+You can use `requestIdRequestParams` to query get back the lat, lon.

 ## Final thoughts